 The name Ewam itself brings together the two Sanskrit syllables for wisdom and compassionate methods.
 Actualizing the union of these two is the goal of all Buddhist practice.

-In addition to being the site of the Garden of One Thousand Buddhas, Ewam Sang-ngag Ling in Arlee, MT is a center for Tibetan Buddhist studies offering teachings, meditation classes, empowerment ceremonies and traditional gatherings.
-The garden is home to the Ewam Buddhist Institute, studying Buddhist philosophy and practice with a renowned summer sheers program.
-An annual Festival of Peace is held at the garden every September which welcomes people of all traditions to discuss and celebrate current social and personal issues.
+In addition to being the site of the Garden of One Thousand Buddhas, Ewam Sang-ngag Ling in Arlee, MT is a center for Tibetan Buddhist studies and practice.
+Offering teachings, meditation classes, empowerment ceremonies and traditional gatherings.
+The garden is also home to the Ewam Buddhist Institute, studying Buddhist philosophy and practice with a renowned summer shedra (sanskrit for institute for the study of Buddhist philosophy) program.
+An annual Festival of Peace is held at the garden every September which welcomes people of all traditions to discuss and celebrate current social and community issues.

-The garden sponsors events in the surrounding areas such as fundraisers for International disaster relief, hosts panel discussions on a variety of topics related to spirituality and ethics, and is involved in creating community solutions to living in these degenerate times.
+The garden sponsors events in the surrounding areas such as fundraisers for international disaster relief, hosts panel discussions on a variety of topics related to spirituality and ethics, and is involved in creating community solutions to living in these sometimes perplexing times.
 It is the goal of Ewam to be a presence of wisdom in all its endeavors.